dzhgarkava/CarND-P4-Advanced-Lane-Finding/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Mostly the pipeline works well but it might fail in places with shadows on the road.
+We can improve it by tune the detection algorithm in case if next frame of video has very different places of left and right lanes.